Incredible Chemical Spectacles

 Let's Get Started

-- In another bowl, mix the oil and fragrance.
+- In a bowl, mix the baking soda and water.

 What Happened?
 Let's Check the Results